How much will be paid

 You should also be aware that at the start of each claim year, a percentage of agreement holders will be asked to take and submit the following photographic records:

-- photographs or geo-tagged photographs of work completed on shingle banks, river channels, flood defences or bank protection, or any completed land forming or earth works
+- photographs of work completed on shingle banks, river channels, flood defences or bank protection, or any completed land forming or earth works

 Applicants will need to send the following with their application: